NagasakaKaishi/rails-kaishi-port/README.md

 # About
-If you use this app,it will help make training a habit.
+If you use this app, it helps make training a habit by allowing you to record your daily workouts.

+# Future features

+For now, you can use these features.

+* Keep a record of your training.
+* Show the history of your training.
+* View training records in graphs.
+* Login function.
+* Guest login function
+* Additional training menu functions

+# Pages

 # Installation